Adding and Removing Packages

 </packages>

-KIWI NG will extract the archive into the root directory of the image using GNU tar, thus only archives supported by it can be included.
-When multiple archive elements are specified then they will be applied in a top to bottom order.
-If a file is already present in the image, then the file from the archive will overwrite it (same as with the image overlay).
+KIWI NG extracts the archive into the root directory of the image using GNU tar.
+This means that only archives supported by it can be included.
+When multiple archive elements are specified then they are applied in a top to bottom order.
+If a file is already present in the image, then the file from the archive overwrites it (same as with the image overlay).

 Uninstall System Packages

-KIWI NG supports two different methods how packages can be removed from the appliance:
+KIWI NG supports two different methods for removing packages from the appliance:

-1. Packages present as a child element of <packages type="uninstall"> will be gracefully uninstalled by the package manager alongside with dependent packages and orphaned dependencies.
+1. Packages present as a child element of <packages type="uninstall"> are gracefully uninstalled by the package manager together with dependent packages and orphaned dependencies.

-2. Packages present as a child element of <packages type="delete"> will be removed by RPM/DPKG without any dependency check, thus potentially breaking dependencies and compromising the underlying package database.
+2. Packages present as a child element of <packages type="delete"> are removed by RPM/DPKG without any dependency check, potentially breaking dependencies and compromising the underlying package database.

 Warning